Nividica/ThaumicEnergistics/README.md

 ---

 ## Code Format
 Code formatting is pretty simple, just keep to defaults.
-No tabs, use 4 spaces instead
+No tabs, use 4 spaces instead.

 ## Compile